Why is the John Lewis Christmas ad so successful?

-Every year the major UK retailers compete to put out the most pleasing Christmas advert.
-John Lewis have been the undisputed winners of winter video advertising several years in a row now – but how do they keep on doing it, and are there any lessons to draw for your own business?
+Every year the major UK retailers compete to put out the most charming Christmas advert.
+John Lewis has been the undisputed winners of winter video advertising several years in a row now –but how do they keep on doing it, and are there any lessons to draw for your own business?

 The John Lewis advert reputedly costs a million pounds to make each year and it shows: 2013’s Bear-and-the-Hare is animated perfectly, and the CGI penguin in 2014’s offering is integrated well with its real-life surroundings.
 There’s always an expensive pop star covering a well-known hit.
 But it’s not the production values that stick with you.